 “We want to maximize our understanding of what a lot of people who are doing really well around the league are doing,” [said Banner.]
 “And we don’t want to be shy about stealing some ideas.”

-Yes, please, don’t be shy.
-God knows the Cleveland Browns haven’t been good enough at leveraging the brand name of one of the NFL’s most beloved franchises despite a straight decade of unimaginably horrific football.
+Yes Mr. Banner please don’t be shy about stealing ideas from Jerry Jones because god knows the Cleveland Browns haven’t been good enough at leveraging the brand name of one of the NFL’s most beloved franchises despite a straight decade of unimaginably horrific football.
 As much as it’s a wonder that Browns fans haven’t burned the Stadium to the ground yet, let alone that the place sells out every game, the first thing Haslam and Banner need to do is learn more from the world’s grand champions of squeezing every last dime from fans of a bad football team.
 Because when you can do that, who needs to worry about winning games?
 There’s no such thing as a losing season for the Cowboys, and there’s no reason for anyone to be shy about that in Big D.

 Which of course also goes a long way to explain why Jerry Jones and Mike Holmgren get along so well.

 “Apart from being an outstanding coach, he’s a heck of a man,” Jones said of Holmgren, who attended yesterday’s game.
 “He’s got a lot of character, and I can’t tell you how much I respect him.
 When you’re in close like that and spend a lot of time with somebody, familiarity can breed contempt, as the old thing says.
 It’s just the opposite with him.
 Every time I’ve ever been around him he’s gone up in my eyes. … We have a top friendship.”